The 2025 tennis season in review: data, predictions & what we learned

 • Better account for data quality in confidence scoring

-Model Improvements Made in 2025
+Model improvements made in 2025

 The 2025 season wasn't just about predictions—it was also a year of significant technical improvements to our prediction engine: